 date of birth under Check Your Voter Registration & Election Day Information Here!
 This differs from sample ballots sent by mail in

 that no bar code for checking-in at voting sites and no PDF booklet will be provided.
 You may view the online reproduction of your ballot

-starting approximately around the close of standard registration (October 8, 2016).
+starting approximately around the close of standard registration.

 "Inactive" Voters do not Receive Sample Ballots:

-You will not receive a paper sample ballot if, by the close of standard or extended registration (October 8 and October 18, 2016, respectively, for the General Election), your status is "inactive" because: (a) You did not appropriately notify the Election Department of your new address if you moved; (b) You did not appropriately confirm your current address with the Election Department if you did not move and postal mail was returned as undeliverable; or (c) You did not appropriately respond to a forwardable Election Department notice asking you to verify your current address.
+You will not receive a paper sample ballot if, by the close of standard or extended registration your status is "inactive" because: (a) You did not appropriately notify the Election Department of your new address if you moved; (b) You did not appropriately confirm your current address with the Election Department if you did not move and postal mail was returned as undeliverable; or (c) You did not appropriately respond to a forwardable Election Department notice asking you to verify your current address.